Frequently Asked Questions

 First, we'll schedule a diagnostic conversation (1-2 hours).
 For children under 10 years old, this conversation occurs only with parents.
 Next, you or your child will go through testing (6-10 hours) that involves remote and/or in-office-remote test administration.
 The tests may be paper-pencil or on the iPad/computer.
 Last, we'll meet for feedback (1-2 hours).
 This is a collaborative, semi-structured review of the results.
-You'll receive a copy of a comprehensive report that you can share with others supporting you or your child (e.g., tutor, therapist, psychiatrist, etc.).
-After our first meeting, it takes about 6 weeks to get the written report (partial batteries are less).
+You'll receive a copy of a comprehensive report that you can share with others (e.g., tutor, therapist, psychiatrist, etc.) The written report is typically produced 2 weeks after the last testing meeting.

 WHAT DO THE TESTS MEASURE?

 A test battery is chosen to answer your referral questions.
-Areas that are typically examined include intelligence (IQ), academic achievement, attention, executive functioning, visual-motor, learning, memory, social-emotional/mood, and personality.
+Areas that are typically examined include intelligence (IQ), academic achievement, attention, executive functioning, learning, memory, social-emotional, mood, and personality.
 Most tests are norm-referenced, meaning that they compare your performance to the performance of others as a way to determine where you fit compared to those with similar characteristics.

 WHAT SHOULD I TELL MY CHILD ABOUT THE EVALUATION?